sgofferj/tak-feeder-lightnings-fmi/README.md

 | >=15min | orange |
 | >=30min | red    |
 | >=45min | dark red |

+The stale time is set to 2x UPDATE_INTERVAL (see below)

 ## Configuration
 The following values are supported and can be provided either as environment variables or through an .env-file.